VCL3D/DronePose/index.md

 </table>

  <h1> Data </h1>
-The data used to train our methods is a subset of <a href="https://vcl3d.github.io/UAVA/">UAVA dataset</a>.
+The data used to train our methods is a subset of the <a href="https://vcl3d.github.io/UAVA/">UAVA dataset</a>.
 The data can be downloaded following a two-step proccess.
 <h1> Publication </h1>
 <p><a href="https://arxiv.org/abs/3330751"><img src="./assets/images/PaperImage.png" title="arXiv paper link" alt="arXiv"></a></p>
 <h2> Authors </h2>